 - Eat meals regularly.
 Try to keep the amount of sugar in the blood stable.

-- A hot shower may help with a headache, although in some rare cases the use of hot water can aggravate the headache.
+- A hot shower may help with a headache, although in some rare cases, the use of hot water can aggravate it.
 Exercising regularly and getting enough rest and regular sleep reduces stress and keeps a person healthy.

 Alternative Treatments for Headaches